karuppiah7890/opensource/ideas/remote-pairing-tool/cross-functional-requirements.md

     If the users are looking for extending features of the product - consider it.
     Some sort of customization or integration with existing tools.

+* Cross Platform

+    We want our users to be able to use our product no matter on which Operating System they are on, Linux?
+Windows?
+Mac OS?
+No problem.

+    Something to consider is - Mobile / Tablet platforms in the future - is it feasible in terms of usability (UI/UX), and what limitations.